 Rohrs holds academic appointments on the faculties of the PA Programs at the Towson University/ Community College of Baltimore County PA Program where he also chairs its Advisory Committee.
 He also holds or has held adjunct faculty appointments at the George Washington University PA Program and the Philadelphia College of Osteopathic Medicine PA Program.
 He has served as clinical preceptor and guest lecturer for multiple PA programs.
 He serves as consultant to PA programs in development and Chaired the Self-Study re-accreditation committee at George Washington University.

 Richard Rohrs has been a leader in the development of hospital medicine within the PA profession and has pioneered in the development of hospital-based staffing that incorporates PAs in optimal roles.
 He is presently among the senior leadership of Lifebridge Healthcare in Baltimore, a system comprising three acute care hospitals and many ancillary services in the metropolitan area.
 He continues to be a thought leader within the PA profession and a widely respected senior leader in the Academy.
 He is one of two persons who have held the office of president in three national PA organizations with two decades of combined national board service.

 Acknowledgments: This biography was written by Maryann Ramos, MPH, PA, and James Cawley, MPH, PA-C, with input from Richard Rohrs.
-Rohrs biography was submitted to the Society in August, 2015.
+Rohrs biography was submitted to the Society in August, 2015 and updated August, 2018.